soto-sergio/ecst-interv-v1/README.md

 4. You will be propted to select between `reading` or `math` intervention.

 5. Then you will be asked to take the attendance of your homeroom class.
-Choose between `y` or `n` is the student is present.
+Choose between `y` or `n` if the student is present.

 6. Wait and see!